Anwesend-TUI/DRLND-continuous-control/README.md

 Solve the Version of the environment with multiple agents the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 So the rewards of each agent are added and the average is taken over all agents after each episode.

+## How to run the code
+After setting up the jupyter kernel just execute the Continuous_Control.ipynb file.